Prematurelol/Discord-Bot-Maker/README.md

 # Discord-Bot-Maker
-Please make a issue with the bot info!
+Please make a issue with the bot info **WITH** THE .txt FILE INCLUEDED!